LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

     slic::addStreamToAllMsgLevels(
       new slic::GenericOutputStream( &log_file, format ) );

-.. _SynchronizedOutputStream:
+.. _SynchronizedStream:

-Synchronized Output Stream
+Synchronized Stream
 """""""""""""""""""""""""""

-The :ref:`SynchronizedOutputStream` is intended to be used with parallel MPI applications, primarily for debugging.
-The :ref:`SynchronizedOutputStream` provides similar functionality to the :ref:`GenericOutputStream`, however, the log messages are synchronized across the MPI ranks of the specified communicator.
+The :ref:`SynchronizedStream` is intended to be used with parallel MPI applications, primarily for debugging.
+The :ref:`SynchronizedStream` provides similar functionality to the :ref:`GenericOutputStream`, however, the log messages are synchronized across the MPI ranks of the specified communicator.

-Similar to the :ref:`GenericOutputStream` the :ref:`SynchronizedOutputStream`
+Similar to the :ref:`GenericOutputStream` the :ref:`SynchronizedStream`
 is constructed by specifying:

 #.
 A C++ ``std::ostream`` object instance, e.g., ``std::cout`, ``std::cerr`` for